BodyCap e-Celsius Core Body Temperature Ingestible Capsule – Telemetric system for gastrointestinal temperature monitoring

 - BodyCap at the Dakar Rally

-- BodyCap used as part of Canada’s preparation for heat at Tokyo Olympics
+- BodyCap used as part of Canada’s preparation for heat at the Tokyo Olympics

 The BodyCap e-Celsius System revolutions the collection of core body temperature data for e-health applications.